OM System OM-3

 2. Design, Engineering and Ergonomics

-Control and Customization
+Control & Customization

-The number of configurable function buttons has been streamlined to five, compared to the OM-5's seven and the OM-1's ten.
-This minimalist design, however, doesn't restrict functionality.
-Instead, it fosters a more deliberate and efficient workflow, utilizing five versatile control dials (including dedicated dials for picture profiles and still/video mode switching), five customizable shooting modes, the intuitive touch-enabled menu system from the OM-1 Mark II, and the readily accessible Super Control Panel.
+The OM-3 offers a practical, modern control layout with a unique approach, not sacrificing utility for retro aesthetics.
+It streamlines the number of configurable function buttons to five (compared to OM-5's seven and OM-1's ten).
+This minimalist design fosters a deliberate way of working, supported by five versatile control dials (including dedicated dials for picture profiles and still/video mode switching), five customizable shooting modes, the touch-enabled menu system from the OM-1 Mark II, and the readily accessible Super Control Panel.
+While requiring some initial setup time, the highly configurable interface allows for a truly personalized shooting experience.

-Tactile Feedback and Auditory Refinement
+Tactile Feedback & Auditory Refinement

 3. Core System Performance